This chapter contains the following sections:

 To decide whether to enable core files, consider what you would do if you had a crash in your system.
 Would you want to see a core file?
 Many Java users won't have much use for a core file.
 However, if you would want to debug a possible crash either in a native debugger such as

-gdb or by using the Serviceability Agent, then make sure that you enable core files before the start of application.
+gdb or by using the Serviceability Agent, then ensure that you enable core files before the starting the application.

-Many times crashes may be hard to reproduce; therefore, enable core files before the start of application.
+Many times, crashes are hard to reproduce; therefore, enable core files before the starting the application.